 All students will be required to present one type of photo ID anytime they inquire about specific financial aid information in-person.
-In order to receive personally identifiable information over the phone, students must indicate the password that they provided on the Financial Aid Information Contract or the Consent for Release.
+In order to receive Financial Aid information over the phone, students must verify their information by answering a variety of demographic and academic related questions.
 A release can be submitted by the student for a parent/spouse or other party to request information on the student's behalf.
-No information will be provided to such persons without a password.
+Only general information will be provided to such persons without a signed release on file.